tozabeth/exploratory-data-analysis-using-sql/README.md

 ---

 ## How to Use This Repository
-1. Open `eda_sales.sql` to explore all queries and analysis
+1. Open `sql.1` to explore all queries and analysis
-2. Run queries in SQL Server, Azure SQL, or any compatible SQL database
+3. Run queries in SQL Server, Azure SQL, or any compatible SQL database
-3. Modify or extend queries to analyze other metrics, categories, or time periods
+4. Modify or extend queries to analyze other metrics, categories, or time periods